nahuelXZV/project-base/README.md

 18. **Stopwatch** – A functional stopwatch with start, stop, and reset.
 19. **To-do list** - A functional to-do list app to add tasks.
 20. **Weather App** - A weather app to display weather of different cities.
+21. **Image search engine** - An image search engine using unsplash API.

 ---